nschorgh/Planetary-Code-Collection/README.md

 ### Acknowledgments

+Sep 2023: Thanks to Alexander Smolka for catching and fixing an error in function hop1

-2023: Thanks to Cyril Mergny for a major speed improvement of conductionQ.py
+May 2023: Thanks to Cyril Mergny for a major speed improvement of conductionQ.py

 2019: Thanks to Sam Potter for comments that helped me speed up the view factor calculations

 2016: Thanks to Lior Rubanenko for a bug report in cratersQ_*